hatlabs/SH-RPi-daemon/README.md

 > **Note**
 >
-> There are two different versions of SH-RPi.
-Version 1 was released in 2021 and includes an integrated CAN controller for connecting to the NMEA 2000 bus.
-It uses different daemon software than version 2.
-Version 1 software is archived to the <a href="https://github.com/hatlabs/SH-RPi-daemon/tree/v1"><b>v1</b> branch</a> of this repository.
->
 > The description below applies to the current version 2 of SH-RPi.
 Version 2 is available for purchase at <a href="https://hatlabs.fi/"><b>hatlabs.fi</b></a>.
+The installation script also supports version 1 of SH-RPi even though most of the documentation below is for version 2.

 ## Introduction